Zeno machine

 In mathematics and computer science, Zeno machines (abbreviated ZM, and also called accelerated Turing machine, ATM) are a hypothetical computational model related to Turing machines that are capable of carrying out computations involving a countably infinite number of algorithmic steps.
 These machines are ruled out in most models of computation.

 The idea of Zeno machines was first discussed by Hermann Weyl in 1927; the name refers to Zeno's paradoxes, attributed to the ancient Greek philosopher Zeno of Elea.
 Zeno machines play a crucial role in some theories.
 The theory of the Omega Point devised by physicist Frank J. Tipler, for instance, can only be valid if Zeno machines are possible.

 Definition

-A Zeno machine is a Turing machine that can take an infinite number of steps, and then continue take more steps.
+A Zeno machine is a Turing machine that can take an infinite number of steps, and then continue to take more steps.
 This can be thought of as a supertask where $\frac{1}{2^n}$ units of time are taken to perform the $n$-th step; thus, the first step takes 0.5 units of time, the second takes 0.25, the third 0.125 and so on, so that after one unit of time, a countably infinite number of steps will have been performed.